DS No8 Review 2025

 Recharging times have only been shared for the larger battery so far.
 Using a conventional 7.4kW domestic wallbox a 20-80% recharge takes 8 hours 50 minutes.
 Connected to a 160kW DC rapid charger means the same replenishment requires 27 minutes.

-There’s no word yet on the DS No8’s trim level structure but what’s evident from the photos is the restrained elegance of the interior, with uncluttered surfaces, a central display screen that appears to be floating and the X-spoke pattern steering wheel.
+Both trim levels showcase the DS No8’s interior that appears to be a a fine example of restrained elegance, with uncluttered surfaces, a central display screen that appears to be floating and an X-spoke pattern steering wheel.

 Of particular note is DS Active Scan Suspension that uses a camera to read the road surface immediately ahead of the car to prime the suspension to react to changes in order to maximise comfort.
 Purists will lament that it’s not the famed hydropneumatic arrangement of Citroen DS models of yesteryear but given that technology’s unlikely to be resurrected we’ll give the latest system the benefit of the doubt for now.